MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understanding-how-computation-works-1-2.md

 end
 </code>

-Remember a important thing in denotational semantics, that it is compositiona, the denotation of the program is constructed from the denotations of its parts.
+Remember a important thing in denotational semantics, that it is composition, the denotation of the program is constructed from the denotations of its parts.
 We will see it on Add, Multiply and LessThan.

 <code>
     class Add < Struct.new(:left, :right)